SecureSECO/dao-webapp/README.md

 [Documentation](https://prettier.io/docs/en/index.html)
 Primarily used for: code formatting
 Prettier is a code formatter that enforces a consistent coding style across the project.
+We also use a prettier plugin called [prettier-plugin-tailwindcss](https://github.com/tailwindlabs/prettier-plugin-tailwindcss#readme) that enforces tailwinds recommended class order.

+Make sure to install the Visual Studio Code extension [Prettier](https://marketplace.visualstudio.com/items?itemName=esbenp.prettier-vscode).

 #### Radix UI